turingschool-examples/little-esty-shop/doc/user_stories.md

 And I see that my Invoice's status has now been updated
 ```

-## Github API Consumption
+## Unsplash API Consumption

-For each of these stories, you will need to hit an endpoint provided by the GitHub API in order to serve the data required on your site.
+For each of these stories, you will need to hit an endpoint provided by the [Unsplash API](https://unsplash.com/developers) in order to serve the data required on your site.

 ```
 GitHub API: Repo Name